gdindzida/baltazar/README.md

     - Investigate how to make debugging easy (MVP)
     - Investigate how to debug thread pool (MVP)
     - Investigate how to profile pipeline easily (MVP)
+    - Setup basic git action checks (MVP)
+        - all tests
+        - all clang-tidy and format checks
+        - investigate how to test benchmarks
 - Tests & Benchmarks
     - Finish core tests (MVP)
     - Create core benchmark (MVP)